Eeki/microservices-training/README.md

 ### TODO
-- Because nats streaming server is deprecated (https://github.com/nats-io/nats-streaming-server#warning--deprecation-notice-warning) change to some other messaging system e.g JetStream or kafka
+- Because nats streaming server is deprecated (https://github.com/nats-io/nats-streaming-server#warning--deprecation-notice-warning) change to some other messaging system (e.g. JetStream or kafka)
 - Add Health checks to services